Plug In Digital: Subsidiaries

 In 2017, Plug In Digital established Playdius, a subsidiary specializing in publishing independent video games for personal computers, mobile devices, and game consoles.
 Playdius was renamed to Dear Villagers in 2019, citing a desire to better communicate their focus on the core and hardcore demographics.
 As part of this rebranding, Dear Villagers refocused on PC and consoles, though they said they may publish mobile ports of existing games.
 New mobile games are published directly by Plug In Digital instead, coinciding with the opening of an office in Shanghai.
 Games published by Dear Villagers aim for an AA (mid-market) budget.
 Hardcore Gamer described games published by Dear Villagers as having gameplay that is easy to learn but hard to master.

 PID Games was established in 2020 and was sunsetted in 2025.
 According to the brand manager, they had "no rules" and focused entirely on publishing any interesting video games, regardless of genre, nationality, or platform.
 Compared to Dear Villagers, they were open to publishing a new developer's first game or inexpensive mobile games.
 The label was shut down in 2025 to give more focus to Dear Villagers, but new projects corresponding to PID Games' formula can still be published under Plug In Digital's umbrella.

 Awards

-Some games published by the company were nominated at industry events, such as The Forgotten City which was a candidate for Game of the Year and Best Debut Game at the 2022 BAFTA, while Caravan SandWitch was awarded two Pégases, one for Best First Game and the other for Best Indie Game.
+Some games published by the company were nominated at industry events, such as The Forgotten City, which was a candidate for Game of the Year and Best Debut Game at the 2022 BAFTA.
+Caravan SandWitch was awarded two Pégases, one for Best First Game and the other for Best Indie Game.